Diabetes: Using a Plate Format to Plan Meals

 - One-fourth of the plate is grain products and starches.
 This is about the size of half a closed fist.
 Examples are bread, rolls, rice, crackers, cooked grains, cereal, tortillas, and starchy vegetables like potatoes, corn, and winter squash.

 - One-fourth is meat and alternatives.
-This is about the size of the palm of your hand.
+This is about the size of a deck of cards.
 Examples are lean beef, chicken, turkey, pork, fish, tofu, eggs, beans, and lentils.

 - Add a small piece of fruit.
 A small piece of fresh fruit is about the size of a tennis ball.
 Or choose ½ cup (125 mL) of frozen, cooked, or canned fruit.